BlueByteSystemsInc/SOLIDWORKSVBAMacros/src/create_boundingbox_feature_for_all_components.md

 # Create Bounding Box for Assembly and Components

+>[!WARNING]
+> This macro creates the **SOLIDWORKS bounding box feature** and a not custom one.
+It requires SOLIDWORKS 2018 or newer.
+We have an alternative macro that uses sketch entities that create a tightest-fit bounding box.

 ## Macro Description

 This macro creates a bounding box for the main assembly and its components within the active document in SOLIDWORKS.
 It traverses each component in the assembly, checking if a bounding box has already been created for the component.
 If not, the bounding box is created, and the component is processed.